-I was invited to portray an African endangered species, for the ‘Explorers Against Extinction’ auction, to be held at the Royal Geographical Society, October 2017.
-All funds raised: to help protect rhinos, elephants, lions and combat wildlife crime in Africa.
+I was invited to portray an African endangered species for the ‘Explorers Against Extinction’ auction, to be held at the Royal Geographical Society, in October 2017.
+All funds raised to help protect rhinos, elephants, and lions and combat wildlife crime in Africa.

 I knew immediately which species I wished to portray and couldn’t wait to get started on my new artwork.
-Many thanks to Wendy Sinclair for use of her photo for reference.
-I’ve been supporting a number of wildlife groups for 40+ years; Rhinos Without Borders being one of them.
+I’ve been supporting a number of wildlife groups for 50+ years; Rhinos Without Borders being one of them.
 Months later my artwork ‘Out of the Shadows – White Rhino’, was duly delivered to the Explorers Against Extinction venue.

-At the beginning of the 20th century there were estimated to be 500,000 rhinos across Africa and Asia.
-At the end of 2015, there were around only 29,000 rhinos (all five species) surviving in the wild.
+At the beginning of the 20th century, there were estimated to be 500,000 rhinos across Africa and Asia.
+At the end of 2015, there were only 29,000 rhinos (five species) surviving in the wild.

 In South Africa, poachers kill on average 3 rhinos per day: a rhino dies every 7 hours to feed the demand for horn and ivory on the black market.
 Our rhinos and elephants need all the help they can get.